BootsnAll Travel Network

 It was.

-Actually it was monday and it wasnt even open on monday, the guards wouldnt even let us walk around the outside! we thought briefly about climbing through the hills and sneaking around the front but there are bears and guards with guns.
-So we found a good vantage point to get photos, we still saw the while front of it, and really to be honest, the insides are never that great.
-So while our day tip was a little unsuccessful we still saw the catle, and the monastry and the town was really nice.
+Actually it was Monday and it wasn’t even open on Monday, the guards wouldn’t even let us walk around the outside!
+We thought briefly about climbing through the hills and sneaking around the front but there are bears and guards with guns.
+So we found a good vantage point to get photos, we still saw the whole front of it, and really to be honest, the insides are never that great.
+So while our day tip was a little unsuccessful we still saw the castle, and the monastery and the town was really nice.

-We had an hour or so ait for the train then a 2 hour ride back where we discussed uni, politics and life without coming up to answers for anything (and we didn’t even solve the education problem!).
+We had an hour or so ait for the train then a 2 hour ride back where we discussed uni, politics and life without coming up to answers for anything .
 The ride back was nice and by the time we made it back to the hostel it was getting dark.
-We stoped at a supermarket and brought heap of veges and cooked up thi masive healthy meal whch was awesome and had it while watching the worst movie ever, but also one of the funniest, Eurotrip- always god to watch while backpakcing around urope and ofending every european in the room with horrible stereotypes of their country.
-We headed to bed early with noter day trip planned for the next day.
-Well me and Pete did while the dutch guys ended p staying up till 5 am with some Canadians and never quite made it on our day trip.
+We stoped at a supermarket and brought heap of veges and cooked up thi masive healthy meal whch was awesome and had it while watching the worst movie ever, but also one of the funniest, Eurotrip- always god to watch while backpakcing around Europe and ofending every european in the room with horrible stereotypes of their country.
+We headed to bed early with another day trip planned for the next day.
+Well, me and Pete did while the dutch guys ended up staying up till 5 am with some Canadians and never quite made it on our day trip.

 Transylvania-without the vampires